Hepatitis C

 - the risk of transmission during a needle stick injury is about 2%

-- the vertical transmission rate from mother to child is about 6%
+- the vertical transmission rate from mother to child is about 6%.
+The risk is higher if there is coexistent HIV

 - breast feeding is not contraindicated in mothers with hepatitis C